kssfilo/norl/README.md

 norl
 ==========

-one liner's node.js, helps to write one line stdin filter program like perl/ruby.(CLI tool/module)
+one liner's node.js, helps to write one line stdin filter program by node.js JavaScript like perl/ruby.(CLI tool/module)

 ## Example